astroworId/profile-randomizer/README.md

 DM me on discord (@cactus jack#0001) or twitter (@stroworld) if you have any questions.

-Supports: 4 Possible Address Randomizations, Phone Randomization, Catchall Randomization, Address Randomization
+Supports: 4 Possible Address Randomizations, Phone Randomization, Catchall Randomization, Address Randomization, automatically generates random names.

 Status: Working on csv.
 Possible site/button thing, working on discord bot.